Universal basic income pilots: Wales

-On 14 May 2021 the Welsh Government announced its intention to pilot a UBI scheme in Wales.
-The First Minister Mark Drakeford said the pilot would "see whether the promises that basic income holds out are genuinely delivered" in people's lives.
+On 14 May 2021, the Welsh Government announced its intention to pilot a UBI scheme in Wales.
+The First Minister, Mark Drakeford said the pilot would "see whether the promises that basic income holds out are genuinely delivered" in people's lives.
+The pilot began in July 2022 and gives those who have left care in Wales who are aged 18-years-old and over £1,600 a month before tax, which comes to £1,280 a month after tax.
+The pilot lasted for two years.